- Apple picking

 - The Jannies – House Award Show

 Jannotta House is named for Deborah R. and Edgar D. Jannotta, emeritus University Trustee.
 Edgar Jannotta received his AB from Princeton University in 1953 and his MBA from Harvard University in 1959.
 He is the Senior Advisor at William Blair and Company, one of the nation’s leading regional investment banks.
 He was elected as a Trustee of the University in 1984.
 In 1999, he became Chairman of University of Chicago Board of Trustees, serving in that role until 2003.
 Deborah Jannotta received her BA from Smith College in 1956, the same year she married Mr. Jannotta.
-She serves as the Vice President of Development for the Chicago Foundation for Education, serving teachers and students in Chicago public elementary schools.
-She is also a civic leader in Chicago.
+She served as the Vice President of Development for the Chicago Foundation for Education, serving teachers and students in Chicago public elementary schools.
+She was also a civic leader in Chicago.
 The Jannottas have four children.

 Both Mr. and Mrs. Jannotta are very committed to their involvement with the University.
 They have been generous contributors to the Central Annual Fund, the Division of the Humanities, Chicago Booth, the Smart Museum, the Oriental Institute, and the University Hospitals.
 In addition to his leadership on the Board, Mr. Jannotta has served as a member of the Medical Center Board of Trustees, the Chair of the Chicago Initiative, and he was instrumental in creating a matching fund for College scholarships.
-Mrs. Jannotta remains an active member of the Women’s Board.
+Mrs. Jannotta remained an active member of the Women’s Board.

 Many of the first residents of Jannotta came from Fishbein House after Shoreland Hall closed in 2009.
 The connection to the old House is still conjured by a friendly and exclamatory “What up Fishbein!” when entering the Jannotta lounge.

-Sayri Suarez, Resident Assistant
+Hasti Soltani, Resident Assistant

-Luke Xing, Resident Assistant
+Madhavi Venugopal, Resident Assistant

 Chandani Patel, Resident Head